 - Exalted: This is the modus operandi of the Yozi cults, and the Green Sun Princes are expected to act as general managers.
 The Yozis will genuinely make you strong, rich, and famous, as long as you don't mind the Body Horror.

-- In the background fluff for Warhammer 40,000, this is a common reason why Imperials have been known to defect to the Tau.
+- In the background fluff, this is a common reason why Imperials have been known to defect to the Tau.
 Yes, they will be second-class citizens to xenos scum, but at the same time, life under the Tau is much easier — far more free time, greater personal freedoms, higher standards of living, etcetera.